psychemedia/storytelling-notes/and-the-girl-played-on.md

 And they kissed, and they touched, and whatever else happened throughout the rest of that day, and that night, happened between two consenting adults, and is perhaps best left unsaid, so that nobody is embarrassed.

-The next norning, the young man woke up first... and he went to make breakfast, because he thought that he should.
-And he remembered something of the night before, and smiled; and then he remmebered something of the day before, and smiled again; and then as he remembered the way the girl had played the violin and played the crowd, he saw the violin case.
+The next morning, the young man woke up first... and he went to make breakfast, because he thought that he should.
+And he remembered something of the night before, and he smiled; and then he remembered something of the day before, and smiled again; and then as he remembered the way the girl had played the violin and played the crowd, he saw the violin case.
 And he remembered what the girl had said: "do NOT touch the violin".

-But looking wasn't touching, so very very gently, very very slowly, carefully, cautiously, he opened the case...
+But looking wasn't touching, so very very gently, very very slowly, very carefully, and very cautiously, he opened the case...

 ...and looked...